-As is the case in Pennsylvania, the legal age to place and collect a sports wager in West Virginia is 21.
+As is the case at Pennsylvania sportsbooks, the legal age to place and collect a sports wager in West Virginia is 21.

-Finally, f you’re up for a longer road trip, there are multiple legal sports betting venues in New Jersey.
+Finally, if you’re up for a longer road trip, there are multiple legal options for sports betting in New Jersey.

-Online wagering is coming to Pennsylvania in 2019, but as per the Pennsylvania Gaming Control Board rules, operators can only offer online and mobile apps once their brick-and-mortar operations are up and running.
+Online wagering is coming to Pennsylvania in 2019.
+But as per the Pennsylvania Gaming Control Board rules, operators can only offer online and mobile PA sports betting apps once brick-and-mortar operations are up and running.

-Seven different Pennsylvania operators have applied for the license to go live with online sports gambling, and as long as a player is within the state borders, they will be able to play at all seven when the products are released.
+Seven Pennsylvania casinos have applied for the license to go live with online sports gambling.
+And as long as a player is within the state borders, they will be able to play at all seven when the products are released.